 - Date and time of arrival

 The Clearance Card will only be given to students with a negative RT-PCR test result from at most 72 hours prior to reaching campus.
-If you have no result or a positive one, you can get tested on campus and will have to stay in a quarantine block until you test negative.
+If you are showing symptoms on arrival, you will be tested for Covid-19 irrespective of the prior report.
+The screening centres will be set up at AB3, ground floor, MIT (Technical Sciences) and the ground floor, MMC Building (Health Sciences).

 In addition to the essentials listed above, students have been asked to carry: